How to Donate to Charity on a Budget

 Another way you can give is by donating items you do not need or want and which somebody else could use.

 If you decide to turn your clutter into a donation, you should research to find specific organizations that work to get your items to where they need to be.
 If you just take your stuff to the thrift store, there is a really good chance it will end up in a landfill.
+Also, make sure that everything is still in relatively good condition.

 Buy less, spend, and invest in a socially responsible way, and save more.